Nancy Lee Swann: Gest Memorial Collection

 In 1928 Swann joined the library at McGill University, in Montréal, then home of what would become the Gest Oriental Collection.
 Guion Moore Gest (1864-1948) (pronounced "Guest") had travelled often to Asia in the 1910s and 1920s on business for the Gest Engineering Company, which he founded and headed.
 He developed a fascination with Chinese medicine and traditional culture, and began to amass a collection of rare or significant Chinese books.
 On one of his trips to Peking, Gest met Commander I.V.
-(Irvin Van Gorder) Gillis (1875-1948), a Naval Attaché, who became his agent.
+(Irvin Van Gorder) Gillis (1875-1948), a naval attaché, who became his agent.

-In 1931, Swann both received her Doctorate from Columbia University and became Curator of the Gest Collection, a position she continued to hold until her retirement in 1948.
+In 1931, Swann both received her doctorate from Columbia University and became curator of the Gest Collection, a position she continued to hold until her retirement in 1948.
 In the 1930s, Gillis continued to buy Chinese books in Peking even though Gest could not always pay for them, and Swann continued her responsibilities as curator and guide to the collection even though Gest could not always provide her salary.
 McGill found itself unable to continue its support or offer space on campus.
 The Collection was bought by the Institute for Advanced Study in Princeton, New Jersey in 1937.

 At the start of its responsibility for the collection, the Institute for Advanced Study did not have staff with a competence in Chinese, and the University did not have a department in Chinese studies.
 Because of Gest's continued financial problems, Swann went for two years without salary.
-She continued to build the collection, which was housed in what she called "makeshift quarters," in the basemement of a commercial building on Nassau Street, where it got little use.
+She continued to build the collection, which was housed in what she called "makeshift quarters," in the basement of a commercial building on Nassau Street, where it got little use.
 At one point, she put down a pail and floor protection when a summer storm caused a leak in the roof.

 In January 1948, Swann was one of the fourteen scholars at the organizational meeting of the Association for Asian Studies, and the only woman.